0x416c616e/dailyprogress/README.md

 * Updated log and alans100daysofcode.com website
 * Wrote about malware because someone I know had malware on their computer
 * Made repo for staticsitegenerator
 * More Python learning (static site  generator will be Python and Qt)
 * Happy New Year!

+## January 1st, 2019

+* Happy New Year!
+* Updated website and log
+* Ordered parts to build a hypervisor for local web server purposes (among other things)
+* More planning for the static site generator program requirements
+* More learning about Python and git using Udemy